yowainwright/sassimple/README.md

 	@include middle-align;
 }
 ```
-- **Solved:** After minor tweaking, you'll no longer have to think about middle aligning that pesky `<div>`.
+- **Solved:** After minor tweaking, you'll no longer have to think about middle aligning anything.

-More setups to come. *Note:* sass is fundamentally a ruby gem so there is inherently an extra build step with *Sassimple*.
+*Note:* sass is fundamentally a ruby gem so there is inherently an extra build step with *Sassimple*.
 However, the convenience of _lots_ of battle tested mixins after an exta setup step easily makes it worthwhile. + *Sassimple* has it's own helper mixins.

 ## Basic Sassimple setup examples

-### Reference the file right from `bower` or `npm`:
+### Reference the `_sassimple.scss` partial right from `bower` or `npm`:

 ```sass